Chronopolis-Digital-Preservation/chronopolis-docker-compose/README.md

 The web page on the ingest web server should show a replication is in progress.
 The ingest will go through several stages, about one every minute, until it reaches the state 'preserved'.

+If you want to watch what is going on, ssh into the chron-ingest and chron-replication containers and tail -f * in the /var/log/chronopolis directories.

 Once the collection is preserved, you have successfully created a chronopolis store.
 You can also look at the ace interface and check that the collection has been audited.

 > Written with [StackEdit](https://stackedit.io/).